Frequently Asked Questions

 The cost is based on Tri-C’s Tuition and Fee Schedule.
 Out-of-county and out-of-state tuition surcharges apply.

-Beginning in Fall 2020, Tri-C will offer a range of modality options for students:
+Tri-C offers a range of modality options for students:

-- Online with no set meeting times (DWB)
+- Online with no set meeting times (asynchronous)

 Fully online; does not require live participation at specific times.